gfrankel97/Smash-App/README.md

   Make Characters Searchable
   Design and implement list instead of cards for moves
   Fix move comparison scrubber
-  Add rolls and spotdodges to data
+  Add rolls and spotdodges and airdodges to data
   Change move input data to allow 'ors' EX: (forward smash: right cstick OR left cstick)